luxonis/depthai-hardware/BW1098OAK_USB3C/README.md

 # Overview

-This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) BW1099 DepthAI SoM.
+This repository contains open hardware designed by Luxonis, and meant to be used as a baseboard for the [Luxonis](https://www.luxonis.com/depthai) OAK-SOM DepthAI SoM.
 The BW1098OAK baseboard has three on-board cameras which implement stereo and RGB vision, piped directly into the DepthAI SoM for depth and AI processing.
 The data is then output to a host via USB 3.1 Gen1 (Type-C).

 ## Repository structure:
 * `PCB` contains the packaged Altium project files